 On our Handbrake video editing test, which involves transcoding a 4K video clip to 1080p, the Dell XPS 15 took 5 minutes and 1 second to complete the task.
 That’s a tad faster than the Galaxy Book 3 Ultra (5:26) but a minute slower than the MacBook Pro 16-inch (4:03).

 Dell XPS 15 OLED (2023) review: Gaming performance

 Given its specs, the XPS 15 is a capable gaming laptop.

-For my own testing, I fired up Doom Eternal and God of War.
+For my own testing, I fired up Doom Eternal, God of War (2018) and Cyberpunk 2077.
 Being an exceptionally optimized game, I wasn’t surprised to see Doom Eternal running between 85 and 100 frames per second at medium settings.
 It ran buttery smooth, even when battles became chaotic.